All Episodes

 Well, once they pass those bills, they will be sent over to the U.S. Senate.

-And at that point they will return, and that's where the real battle begins.
+And that's where the real battle begins.

 We're not going to do it.

-And if you're going to shut down the government to do that, uh, we're not going to be a part of it.
+And if you're going to shut down the government to do that, we're not going to be a part of it.

 So what I'd like to see is the pressure now shift to the Senate and the pressure now shift to Biden.